Gangteng Monastery: Structure

 On the ground floor, images of the Buddhas of the 3 times similar to the ones in Magadha, Vajrasana and Yangpachen are deified.
 Next to these are the images of 4 other Buddhas, the 8 Noble Sons, the Great Teacher; wrathful form of Hayagriva, and Vajrapani flank them.
 The Assembly Hall has Jangchub Tungsha and offering goddesses.
 While at the sides of the entrance are the Kings of the 4 directions namely, "the Mandala of Cyclic Existence, layout of Mt.
 Meru according to the sutras and tantras, Zangdog Pelri and the Pureland of Shambala."
 The first floor is where the successive Trilkus have lived, which has three shrine rooms of the Dharmapalas and the Treasury with the Namsey Phodrang.
-The second floor is where the Lamai Lhakhang with the statue of Vajrasattava surrounded by the Peling lineage holders are deified.
+The second floor is where the Lamai Lhakhang with the statue of Vajrasattva surrounded by the Peling lineage holders are deified.
 The complete Nyingma Gyud Bum texts are located on the eastern side.
 The Tshengye Lhakhang is on the southern side where the statues of the eight manifestations of Guru Rinpoche, canonical texts and eight red-sandalwood Desheg Chortens are seen.
 The living quarters are to the east and west of the Gonpa.
 The west also has the Amitayus Lhakhang with the statue of Buddha Amitayus with his companions.
 The Machen Lhakhang is located to the north where the reliquary stupa with embalmed body of the 6th Gangteng Tulku Tenpai Nyima is located.
 It also houses statues of the 16 Arhats.